UdayKumarBurgula/i18n-using-AngularJS/README.md

 # bilingual_node

-Follow the steps to start the project:
+Follow the below steps to start this project:

 -> Install Node, Mongodb from the official site, if you don't have it already.
 -> Install grunt using this command (npm install -g grunt-cli)